JovanMosurovic/Hash-Table/README.md

 - `a`: The base address.
 - `i`: The attempt number of access.

-The method returns a new address where the key should be looked for (or the location where it is needed accommodate).
+This method returns a new address where the key should be looked for (or the location where it is needed to accommodate).
 The returned address **may be outside** the address range of the table.
 A hash table that uses this class should take care of it and reduce the returned address to the correct one range.
-Derived classes should specify how to determine the next address.
+These derived classes should specify how to determine the next address.

 ### Double hashing Class
 The double hashing class is parameterized by the values of `p` and `q` and returns the following value: